SCPru/RuFoundation/README.md

 This also includes `nav:top` and `nav:side` which are critical for proper appearance.

-You can create some by running the following sequence:
+You can create some by running the following command:

 - `python manage.py seed`